Metric tree: Multidimensional search

 Most algorithms and data structures for searching a dataset are based on the classical binary search algorithm, and generalizations such as the k-d tree or range tree work by interleaving the binary search algorithm over the separate coordinates and treating each spatial coordinate as an independent search constraint.
 These data structures are well-suited for range query problems asking for every point $(x,y)$ that satisfies $\mbox{min}_x \leq x \leq \mbox{max}_x$ and $\mbox{min}_y \leq y \leq \mbox{max}_y$.

 A limitation of these multidimensional search structures is that they are only defined for searching over objects that can be treated as vectors.
-They aren't applicable for the more general case in which the algorithm is given only a collection of objects and a function for measuring the distance or similarity between two objects.
+They are not applicable for the more general case in which the algorithm is given only a collection of objects and a function for measuring the distance or similarity between two objects.
 If, for example, someone were to create a function that returns a value indicating how similar one image is to another, a natural algorithmic problem would be to take a dataset of images and find the ones that are similar according to the function to a given query image.